Virv12/kitsurai/README.md

 To guarantee the database's availability each node can be tagged with a string, identifying its availability zone, AZ from now.
 To allocate each table's key in `n` AZs the previous allocation algorithm requires only a slight change:
-- the router shall not take more than `b / n` bandwidth from nodes in a single AZ;
+- the router shall not take more than `b` bandwidth from nodes in a single AZ;
 - nodes should be assigned in the ring ordered by their AZ.

 ### Remote Procedure Calls